6thfdwp/learning-thoughts/notes/crackintv/algo.md

 - retrieve min/max: O(1)

-As `heap` maintaining the priority (either descending or ascending) efficiently, it is used as core data structure in BFS for shortest path
+As `heap` maintaining the priority (invariance) (be it min/max, longest, earliest etc.) efficiently, it is used as core data structure in BFS for shortest path or other top K type of problems.
+During each iteration, we can always get the **desired** item with O(1)

 ### § Dictionary